 There are two types of organizations:

-Production: A permanent organization with full scalability.
-Creating a production organization requires a contract with Apigee.
+Paid: A permanent organization with full scalability.
+Also known as a production organization.
+Creating a paid organization requires a contract with Apigee.

-Apigee grants you entitlements per your contract so that you can create this organization, as described in Overview and prerequisites.
+Apigee grants you entitlements per your contract so that you can create this kind of organization, as described in Overview and prerequisites.

 Evaluation: A temporary, self-service organization for testing Apigee.
 Also known as eval orgs, these organizations are time-limited and lack the scalability and flexibility of production organizations.